wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-elk-server.rst

 1 - Access to wazuh-ansible
 ---------------------------

-1.1 - We access the directory where we have cloned the repository from our Ansible server
+1.1 - We access the directory where we have cloned the repository from our Ansible server.

 .. code-block:: console